Introduction

 Additionally, condensation can form on surfaces in cold weather, interfering with paint adhesion and causing bubbles or blisters that detract from the overall appearance and strength of your paint job.
 Therefore, it’s essential to maintain a warm and stable environment.

-Here are some practical tips to enhance paint drying in cold conditions:
+The following practical tips can enhance paint drying in cold conditions:

 - Use Infrared Heaters: Unlike standard heaters, infrared heaters warm surfaces directly, ensuring walls reach the ideal temperature for paint adhesion and drying.